 A child under 14 can be arrested in certain circumstances - for example, the police could arrest Aaron if they have reasonable suspicions that he will commit another offence.

-If Aaron's behaviour is of particular concern (perhaps he has offended before) a family group conference may be called under the Children, Young Persons and their Families Act.
+If Aaron's behaviour is of particular concern (perhaps he has offended before) a family group conference may be called under the Children's and Young People's Well-being Act.
 Conferences involve family members, including whanau or extended family members, and can include police, teachers, counsellors and social workers.
 Victims and their support people are also entitled to attend.

 The emphasis will be on giving the family a chance to sort problems out.
 A punishment or counselling may be discussed.